Why You Need A Business Card For Your Blog? Best Answer In 2023

 Image Credits: Pixabay

-You have these cards, why do you even have them?
+You have these cards; why do you even have them?
 For blogging, of course.
-If you want to provide an URL for your blog, here are a few suggestions:
+If you want to provide a URL for your blog, here are a few suggestions:

 A person can contact you the easiest way if they have your email address.
 Don’t forget to fill out your email address!
 No one wants to search for you.

-Create a Gmail account or, even better, create a Gmail account using your domain name (if you own a domain) if you don’t have a bloggy email.
+If you don’t have a bloggy email, create a Gmail account or, even better, create one using your domain name (if you own a domain).
 You can even forward it to your primary email address if you like.

 Following the mandatory information, please include the following information on your b-card: